-I believe that economics is a uniquely powerful way to understand the world and how to implement change to advance human well-being.
+Economics is a uniquely powerful way to understand the world and how to implement change to advance human well-being.

 My teaching has two goals:

-In all my courses, I align evaluation processes with the course objectives and set out the course content, process, and my expectations in detailed course outlines.
+In all my courses, I align evaluation processes with the course objectives and set out the course content, process, and expectations in detailed course outlines.
 I see these course outlines as a mutual contract between myself and my students.

 Course Outlines

-Econ 2050 Economic Analytics Using Computer Methods (2021)
+Econ 2050 Economic Analytics Using Computer Methods (2022)

 Econ 4140/7150 Economic Evaluation of Public Policy and Programs (2021)